adamchapp/d3timelineserver/Readme.md

 Description
 ------------

 The app is a node.js server running Express.
 There are various endpoints, but going to the default endpoint will serve up the HTML page.
+The front end is a timeline component based on the D3 library (http://d3js.org)

 # Goals #